JoGorska/hotel-booking/README.md

 From the above mentioned list the bugs that were remaining

-8. issue with errors raised by image of the castle - I left it untouched as editing it might destroy the image
+8. issue with linting errors raised by image of the castle - I left it untouched as editing it might destroy the image

 11. Gspread error - Exceeded read requests per minute per user.